nf-core/website/markdown/developers/tutorials/creating_with_nf_core.md

 In some special cases (especially using the nf-core template outside of the nf-core community) you may find that you want to ignore certain linting failures.

-To do so, edit `.nf-core.yml` in the root of the repositry.
+To do so, edit `.nf-core.yml` in the root of the repository.
 For example, to ignore the tests triggering warnings in the example above, you can add:

 ```yml